Delaware County Common Pleas Court

-The Common Pleas Court has jurisdiction over felony criminal offenses that occur in Delaware County.
-Misdemeanor criminal cases are heard in the Delaware County Municipal Court.
-Felony cases heard in this court include:
+The Delaware County Common Pleas Court has jurisdiction over felony criminal offenses which occur in Delaware County.
+Misdemeanor criminal cases are heard in a different court: the Delaware County Municipal Court.
+Felony cases heard in the Delaware County Common Pleas Court include:

-- Aggravated Vehicular homicide
+• Aggravated Vehicular homicide

 • Aggravated Vehicular assault